 We welcome UK and international applications from suitably qualified graduates interested in joining us for either Masters by Research or PhD research programmes.
 We also offer a one year taught MSc in Advanced Applied Field Geoscience, which is the most fieldwork intensive geology masters course in the UK.
 Find out more on the Graduate School website or contact Dr Duncan Pirrie for an informal discussion.

-We have excellent dedicated geology laboratories along with a wide range of analytical equipment.
+We have excellent dedicated geology laboratories for teaching and research, along with a wide range of analytical equipment.
 Specialist geoscience software includes the MOVE software suite and PETREL.
 We are delighted to say that Petroleum Experts Ltd (Petex) has donated 10 licences of the MOVE software suite, the commercial equivalent of which is nearly £1,342,000.
 MOVE allows the modelling in 3D of surface and subsurface geological datasets and is a crucial tool in modern digital geological mapping.
-FieldMOVE is available for use on tablet PCs.
-PETREL is an industry standard software suite for the petroleum industry provided to be by Schlumberger Ltd. We also have a wide range of field equipment, including drones and digital cameras.
+FieldMOVE is available for researchers' use on tablet PCs.
+PETREL is an industry standard software suite for the petroleum industry provided by Schlumberger Ltd. We also have a wide range of field equipment, including drones and digital cameras.

 Our purpose built laboratory facilities, include thin section preparation laboratories, optical polarising and digital microscopy facilities.
 We also have a state-of-the-art TESCAN TIMAx automated field emission gun scanning electron microscope (FEG-SEM).
 This is a high-resolution electron microscope with multiple energy dispersive spectrometers and CL detector.
 Other equipment includes portable XRF, along with laboratory based ICP and AA facilities.